Informal vs. Formal Arrangements

 Choosing an arrangement for the future care of your pet is a decision that should be made based on your own personal preferences and the specific needs of your pet.
 There are several options to consider.

 Generally, informal arrangements include all arrangements for the care of a pet that are not legally enforceable.
-They can be oral or written agreements made with family, friends, veterinarians, dog walkers, day-care/kennel staff, animal trainers and others.
+They can be oral or written agreements made with family, friends, veterinarians, dog walkers, day-care/kennel staff, animal trainers or others.
 They can also be made with breed rescue groups and local humane groups.
 These arrangements usually do not involve the assistance of an attorney.

 If you do decide to use an informal arrangement, it is important that you keep the following in mind: